 MAG Silver Corp. (the "Company" or "MAG") has a Code of Conduct and Ethics that emphasizes a theme that is also central to our commitment to anti-bribery conduct: be ethical.
 We are committed to acting in line with our values and principles.
 MAG's business activities are based on price, quality, and service, and we do not provide bribes or other improper incentives.
 This document is designed to complement and expand on MAG's existing Code of Conduct and Ethics.

-MAG's commitment to anti-bribery conduct is to adhere to the utmost integrity and professionalism in our business activities and the Company expects that Directors, Officers, Employees and Stakeholders (any group or individual who can affect or is affected by the achievement of the Company's objectives, including third parties who interact with government officials on the Company's behalf) will:
+MAG's commitment to anti-bribery conduct is to adhere to the utmost integrity and professionalism in our business activities and the Company expects that Board Members, Officers, Employees, Contractors and "Stakeholders" (being any group or individual who can affect or is affected by the achievement of the Company's objectives, including third parties who interact with government officials on the Company's behalf) will:

 not provide any form of bribe or improper incentive to induce a customer to purchase our products or services, a supplier to provide us with goods or services, or a lender or investor to provide us with funds, regardless of whether our customer, supplier, lender, or investor is in the public or private sector.
 This prohibition specifically includes kickbacks in any form, offers to split or share any commissions, or any other improper or hidden compensation (see Section I of MAG's Code of Business Conduct and Ethics for further details);

-ensure consultants accept anti-bribery representations and covenants in MAG contracts with them and that agreements with consultants are in writing and appropriately recorded in MAG's records.
+ensure consultants accept anti-bribery representations and covenants in MAG contracts with them and that agreements with consultants are in writing and appropriately recorded in MAG's records; and

 subject consultants to ongoing oversight to ensure that they follow ethical business practices when acting on MAG's behalf.

-Nothing above prohibits the making of payments in cash or in kind to government officials when life, safety or health is at risk.
+Nothing above prohibits the making of payments in cash or in kind to government officials when life, safety or health is at risk, or the provision of benefits such as ambulance services, medical attention or emergency evacuation.
 Payments to avoid subjecting oneself to a health or safety risk are permitted.
 The making of such a payment in exigent circumstances should be reported to the CFO as soon as possible after the payment is made and must be accurately recorded and identified in MAG expense reports and other applicable books and records.

 Any violation of this commitment to anti-bribery conduct will be taken seriously and will lead to the imposition of appropriate disciplinary measures, up to and including termination of employment/consulting arrangements.

 All known or suspected violations of this commitment to anti-bribery conduct should be reported without delay, either directly to the Ethics Officer (Chair of the Audit Committee) or as otherwise permitted under our Internal Reporting Procedures (see MAG's Code of Business Conduct and Ethics).
-As set out in the Code of Business Conduct and Ethics, MAG will not allow any harassment, retaliation or any type of discrimination against a director, officer or employee who acts in good faith in reporting any violation.
+As set out in the Code of Business Conduct and Ethics, MAG will not allow any harassment, retaliation or any type of discrimination against a Board Member, Officer, Employee or Contractor who acts in good faith in reporting any violation.

 I have read and understand the Code of Business Conduct and Ethics and the attached Schedules of MAG Silver Corp. (the "Code").
 I will adhere in all respects to the ethical standards described in the Code.
 I further confirm my understanding that any violation of the Code will subject me to appropriate disciplinary action, which may include demotion or discharge.